digbmc/dssf-2021/weeks/03-text.md

    2. If you have time and feel confident you may start section 4; we'll go through that together at 10:15.

 ### PM
-- Finish tutorial
+- Finish NLTK tutorial
 - Use NLTK, Voyant and other [tools & resources](../resources/text-analysis.md) to explore project data
 - Add ideas to the Brainstorming Document:
   - At least one idea for a full-corpus visualization
-  - At least one idea for a smaller scale visualization
+  - At least one other idea (other than your individual project)

 ### 3:00 Project Meeting
 - Project work next steps